pauljohnston2025/breadcrumb-garmin-light-weight/settings.md

 How long to wait before querying errored tiles again, this is for garmin errors (ble unavailable, etc.)
 garmin error codes are documented [here](https://developer.garmin.com/connect-iq/api-docs/Toybox/Communications.html#Error-module)

+### Map Move Screen Size

+How far to move across the screen when panning the map using the on screen ui.
+Relative to screen size, eg. 0.3 moves a third of the screen, 0.5 moves half the screen.

 ---